marduk191/comfyui_qwen_runninghub/README.md

 ** This is untested as I have no access to runninghub.
-It might work, It maight not.
+It might work, It might not.

 # ComfyUI RunningHub Integration